 The first license test to be done in wet conditions, this test will have you driving the ’96 Nissan 180SX Type X, a very capable FR car, through the Les Combes series of corners in the famous Spa-Francorchamps circuit.
 Les Combes starts off with a right-leading chicane and flows into another right-hander that leads to a straight.

-Try to get as close to the kerbs in the corners but avoid them in this test as the wet conditions make the kerbs incredibly slippery and will spin your car out.
+Try to get as close to the curbs in the corners but avoid them in this test as the wet conditions make the curbs incredibly slippery and will spin your car out.
 Just stay on the tarmac and control your throttle.
 The gold time in this test is pretty lenient so take your time and only go full throttle when you feel your tires gain grip.

 A-6 Consecutive Corners: Beginner 1

 In this test, we will be driving a ’14 Alfa Romeo 4C, the first MR (mid-engined, rear-wheel drive) car that will be used in these license tests.
 An MR drivetrain is usually the preferred drivetrain for sports cars as it lends itself to having perfect weight distribution, meaning a more refined driving experience.

 The downside of an MR car is that they are more prone to lift-off oversteer.
 What this means is that when you let off the throttle during a turn, you are more prone to spin out as there will be less weight going through the rear wheels, meaning less grip on the rear tires.

 This test takes us back to Monza, except this time we will be tackling the Ascari chicane, which is a rather quick left-right-left sequence.

 The braking point for the entry of the Ascari chicane is right at the 100m board.
 Brake and you have a choice to either shift down to 3rd gear or to stay in 4th.